advaitchauhan/advaitchauhan.github.io/_posts/2015-01-24-authoritarianism.md

 ##Authoritarianism and Development for Growth: Deriving Insights from the stories of China, India, and South Korea

+*This essay is from a paper I wrote for a class I took on Asian economic development.

 ###Overview

 China, India, and South Korea have experienced periods of dynamic growth during the second half of the 20th century, and continue to grow today.
 China has averaged a GDP growth rate of around 8% each year, for the last 30 years.
 In the same period, India’s annual growth rate has averaged a more modest 6%.
 During Korea’s economic transformation in the 1960s and 1970s, it averaged a growth rate of over  9%.
 Numerous factors can affect a country’s economic performance over a specified period: “world economic conditions, resource endowments, differing starting points, demographic factors, national price regimes, patterns of savings, culture, levels of technology, entrepreneurship, etc” (Kohli, “State Directed Development” 3).